 To pursue my interest further, I undertook a Master's degree at the University of Cambridge, funded by an overseas MPhil Research Award.
 During this project, I examined the role of certain signaling pathways in establishing the 3D architecture of intestinal epithelia, and how polarity dysregulation can be a key event in tumour initiation.
 I conducted this using mouse-derived intestinal organoids.
 My time in Cambridge really inspired my interest in 3D organotypic culture methods and harnessing them to further our understanding of stem cell biology and for cancer disease modelling.

 I initially joined the Ovarian Cancer Cell laboratory as a Research Assistant in Oct 2015.
 For 1 year, I served on an MRC-funded project to pharmacologically validate inhibitors targeting key survival pathways activated by crosstalk between ovarian cancer cells and adipocytes in the tumour microenvironment.
 In Oct 2016, I started my PhD in the same lab, funded by a Clarendon Scholarship and the NDWRH department.
-The focus of my PhD is to identify and characterize Fallopian tube stem cells using mouse and human FT organoids (see left for more details).
+The focus of my PhD is to identify and characterize Fallopian tube stem cells using human and mouse Fallopian Tube organoids.
+I also work on mouse breast and skin organoids, to understand how their biology relates to that of the Fallopian tube.